 This plant is, however, attractive enough when left to grow in its natural form and may even be used as a specimen plant.

-Interestingly, the branches of cleyera bush are used in the sacred rituals of the Japanese Shinto faith and the plant is often found in shrines.
+Interestingly, the branches of cleyera bush are used in the sacred rituals of the Japanese Shinto religion and the plant is often found in shrines.
 The wood of this tree is also collected for use as timber for construction and furniture.

-Although not a particularly showy species, cleyera makes up for its subtle floral display with its interesting and attractive evergreen foliage.
+Although not a particularly showy species, cleyera japonica makes up for its subtle floral display with its interesting and attractive evergreen foliage.
 It is a hardy and easy to maintain species which you should definitely consider when planning your garden.

 For more similar plants to grow, check our list of shrubs.